AnnaRogers04/SMGQuarry/Development_Journal.md

 ## Project Outline
 The game I've chosen to base this project off of is The Quarry, a cinematic third person game experience that relies on ambiance and scenes to provide the player with an immersive experience.
 I wanted to create a playable scene that felt like The Quarry by implementing a similar interaction system the original game and a similar UI system to try learn something new and push my boundaries outside my comfort zone.
 I will do this by researching and learning blueprints for interaction systems and adjusting them to suit the style of gameplay wanted.

+This game it set  2 years after the events presented in the game 'The Quarry'.
+The characters you play are teens exploring the quarry for a podcast one of them is making on the supernatural.
+Isobele is a denier and doesn't believe in anything her counterpart Ash does.
+The snippet of our game is set after the 2 characters get separated and the aim is to explore the area to help Ash escape from wherever he is.
 ## Research:

 ### Methodology